 BEST SONG FASTER THAN 150 BPM: Fresh: Gatekeeper

 Forget about what the press has to say about drum and bass in 2011.
 It’s still here, and similar to vinyl records (which many DDJsinside the genre still vehemently support as their media of choice), it will continue to endure, even if just in the form of a side-note.
 Every year a track by long-withstanding drum and bass producer DJ Fresh makes it to my best-of list; this yyear’satekeeper’ proves 2011 to be no exception.
 Similar in nature to 2009’s ‘Heavyweights’, Gatekeeper is all about its funky breaks and its catchy rising baseline.
 And just as the genre label suggests, all you need are good drums and, well, good bass.
 Everything else is superfluous.

 BEST ANTHEM: Swedish House Mafia & Knife Party: Antidote

-BEST SONG MORE THAN 10 MINUTES LONG: Jichael Mackson: Gedons
+BEST SONG MORE THAN 10 MINUTES LONG: Michael Mackson: Gedons

 BEST VOCALS: Julio Bashmore: Father Father

 Javeon McCarthy’s soulful vocals helped edge Bashmore’s ‘Father Father’ very slightly past ‘Battle For Middle You’ for me.
 Putting a new spin on long-defunct gospel house sounds by the likes of Ron Caroll circa-1998, Bashmore adds his Bristol twist with McCarthy’s vocals to give it a fresh breath of air.
-Father Father doesn’t re-define music, but does a great job applying that fresh coat of varnish on that well-worn sailboat we’ve used for many, many years.
+Father Doesn’t re-define music but does a great job applying that fresh coat of varnish on that well-worn sailboat we’ve used for many, many years.
 Soulful vocal house is back, folks.

 BEST HOUSE TRACK: Maya Jane Coles: What They Say (Dyed Soundorom Remix)